I know you’re drowning in tech headlines right now.

 If you write code, agents will handle your boilerplate within a year.
 Not suggest it.
 Write it, test it, and commit it.

-If you run operations, agents will manage your scheduling, customer service routing, and data entry.
+If you run operations, agents will handle your scheduling, customer service routing, and data entry.
 The question isn’t if, but when you’ll need to restructure around them.

 Start small.
 Pick one repetitive task in your workflow.
 Find an agent tool that handles it.
 Test it for a month.